Tropical curves with a singularity in a fixed point: Introduction

+The result of the classification, which is the main result of our paper, can be found in Theorem \ref{thm-class}.

 Note that our result does not depend (up to shift) on the choice of the singular point, as long as it is a point in the torus $(\K^\ast)^2$ (see Remark \ref{rem-whichpoint} and \ref{rem-whichpoint2}).
+We study what happens if we move the point to a coordinate line in Section \ref{sec-nottorus}.